Thursday, June 13, 2019

 However, this doesn't mean that it's wrong to use

-YHWH as the Lord's name, see the Names of God in JudaismWhose Son Is Messiah? and time 15:10–17:26
+see the Names of God in JudaismWhose Son Is Messiah?, time 15:10–17:26

-in DAVID GUZIK SERMON ON GENESIS 2:1-17 ADAM IN THE GARDEN OF EDEN.
+in DAVID GUZIK SERMON ON GENESIS 2:1-17 ADAM IN THE GARDEN OF EDEN,

 There is also a difference in the height of Goliath between the Masoretic Text